GUIDE

 Show Me Nursing Programs

-As noted above, Florida is the 3rd largest employer of nurses in the U.S. and demand will only continue to increase.
-Currently, 183,130 nurses are employed in Florida according to the BLS.
+Florida is the third-largest employer of nurses in the U.S., and demand will only continue to increase.
+According to the BLS, 207,910 nurses are currently employed in Florida.

-Various factors will contribute to the dire need for Registered Nurses – population growth, increased nurse turnover, increasing numbers of insured residents, and baby boomer nurses retiring - 40% in the next 10 years as forecasted by the Florida Center for Nursing.
+Various factors will contribute to the dire need for Registered Nurses – population growth, increased nurse turnover, increasing numbers of insured residents, and baby boomer nurses retiring - 40% in the next 10 years, as forecasted by the Florida Center for Nursing.
 According to research, the nurse workforce in Florida lost about 1,300 nurses to retirement in 2016-17.
+Unfortunately, the Florida State Board of Nursing has not conducted another study to determine the current needs of the state.

 Florida, one of the most popular states for retirement, will deal with a growing and aging population who will require acute and long-term care through home health agencies and skilled nursing facilities.